Advantages of Prime Lenses For Wedding Photography

 Pre-visualisation

-If you are papping the guests and you raise your 24-70mm zoom to shoot, you will more than likely zoom in to just around the subjects you want to photograph.
-Not only are you not pre-visualising you waste precious time zooming then spot focussing and then re-composing.
-Even though this takes a very short time relatively, you are more likely to miss the moment you were trying to capture.
-With a prime lens you have already seen (pre-visualised) the scene and all you have to do now is to centre focus and re-compose.
-Not having to zoom will save you time to capture more moments.
-As my confidence and ability grew in my journey as a wedding photographer, I started noticing that some of my best compositions were usually at the end of the zoom range of that particular lens.
+If you are papping the guests and raise your 24-70mm zoom to shoot, you will zoom in to just around the subjects you want to photograph.
+Not only are you not pre-visualising you waste precious time zooming, then spot focussing and re-composing.
+Even though this takes a relatively short time, you are more likely to miss the moment you were trying to capture.
+With a prime lens, you have already seen (pre-visualised) the scene, you can centre focus and re-compose.
+Not having to zoom in will save you time to capture more moments.
+As my confidence and ability grew in my journey as a wedding photographer, I started to notice that some of my best compositions were usually at the end of the zoom range of that particular lens.
 And if you follow me that is my point about why zooms are really a hindrance to your real creativity.

 Discovering the Superiority of Primes With the Limits of a Zoom